An adjusted payoff-based procedure for normal form games: Logit rule

 \subsubsection{Rate of Convergence}

 Up to this point, we were able to reproduce some of the theoretical results of the original model (\ref{algocms}) regarding its almost sure convergence to global attractors.
-Now, we want to justify the inclusion of a counter of the previous actions in terms of the rate of convergence when both learning processes \eqref{APD} and \eqref{algocms} converge almost surely to $(x_*,\lambda_*)$ and $x_*$, respectively, and the step-size $\gamma_n=\frac{1}{n}$ is considered.
-This rate of convergence is deeply linked with the largest real part eigenvalue of the Jacobian matrix of the functions $\Psi=(\Psi_x,\Psi_\lambda)$ and $\Phi$ at the respective rest points.
+Now, we want to justify the inclusion of a counter to the previous actions in terms of the rate of convergence when both learning processes \eqref{APD} and \eqref{algocms} converge almost surely to $(x_*,\lambda_*)$ and $x_*$, respectively, and step size $\gamma_n=\frac{1}{n}$ is considered.
+This rate of convergence is closely linked to the largest real part eigenvalue of the Jacobian matrix of the functions $\Psi=(\Psi_x,\Psi_\lambda)$ and $\Phi$ at the respective rest points.\\ Let us denote $\rho(\mathcal B)$ the maximum real part of the eigenvalues of a matrix $\mathcal B \in \RR^{k \times k}$ , i.e.,